Trams in Tallinn: Current fleet

+History and former fleet

 Following the start of electrification in 1931, the first electric tram cars were assembled in Tallinn using parts and sub-assemblies from Germany and Sweden.
 The first snow-plow came from Sweden in 1930.
 By 1940 the system was operating with 54 tramcars, of which 20 were electrically powered and nine were still petrol/gasoline powered.
 The other 28 were unpowered trailer units.
 Between 1951 and 1954 15 powered tramcars were assembled in the Tallinn depot along with 23 unpowered trailer cars.